 - Graphical ufw using resources - There is a graphical on/off button for ufw (uncomplicated firewall) in the antiX Control Centre.
 I read in the forum that some people had a bug where turning it on this way was using way more resources than it should.
 The simple workaround (if not already fixed) was just turning it on in a terminal (sudo ufw enable).

 - Battery Life - not really a bug, just something I noticed. antiX comes with 'tlp' installed, which is a simple automatic battery optimizer package for laptops.
 It does not have 'tlp-rdw' installed though, which makes tlp more effective (rdw = Radio Device Wizard, it powers down wireless devices when they aren't being used).
-I've used this on other laptops, it helps with battery life a decent amount.
+I've used this on other laptops and it helps with battery life a decent amount.

-- Screen Tearing - this one is hard as solutions can be device specific. antiX does not use a compositor by default, and may have screen tearing without any configuring done.
+- Screen Tearing - this one is hard as solutions can be device specific. antiX does not use a compositor by default, and may have screen tearing without any configuring done (I think it's more common on laptops too).
 You can maybe direct your GPU (if you have one and it supports this) to enable v-sync or a 'tear-free' mode to fix this, or install and use a compositor.
-I tried this AMD X11 config file fix from the Debian wiki on my HP laptop, and it just broke X so I had to delete it via command line (here's a potential solution for NVIDIA).
+I tried this AMD X11 config file fix from the Debian wiki on my HP laptop, and it just broke X so I had to delete it via command line :( (here's a potential solution for NVIDIA).
 I gave up on those options and installed/enabled a compositor instead after seeing this antiX forum thread saying the resource/power use was negligible.
-This required the following: installing 'picom' from software manager, adding the line 'picom -b' to the icewm startup file (/home/user/.icewm/startup or 'manually edit' from IceWM Control Centre), creating a picom config file (/home/user/.config/picom/picom.conf) and adding the lines (backend = "glx") (dithered-present = false;) (vsync = true;).
-There is a sample picom.conf file at (usr/share/doc/picom/examples/picom.sample.conf) that can be copied and pasted, but will require commenting out any other lines (# before them), or just entering those three lines should work.
-Those steps allow the picom compositor to start at login and run in the background, and fixed screen tearing for my HP laptop.
+This required the following:

 Thanks for reading!